jparise/vim-graphql/README.md

 ## Syntax Highlighting

 Complete syntax highlighting is enable for the `graphql` [filetype][].
-This filetype is automatically selected for file names ending in `.graphql`, `.graphqls`, and `.gql`.
+This filetype is automatically selected for filenames ending in `.graphql`, `.graphqls`, and `.gql`.

-If you would like to enable syntax support for custom extensions, for example `.prisma`, create a new file named `~/.vim/ftdetect/prisma.vim` containing:
+If you would like to enable automatic syntax support for more types of files (for example `*.prisma`), create a new file named `~/.vim/ftdetect/prisma.vim`
+containing:

 ```vim
 au BufNewFile,BufRead *.prisma setfiletype graphql